All plants are shipped via the Post Office, so if you have a Post Office Box, that address is preferred.

 DO NOT USE potting soil that contains polymer crystals, and do not add any polymer crystals to the potting soil, as it keep the soil too moist.
 The potting soils with polymer crystals will mention something on the bag about "moisture control" or "Watersorb"-- DO NOT USE THIS TYPE OF POTTING SOIL.

 When growing in pots, always use a commercial potting soil, and you can mix in some Perlite to add better drainage, up to 30% perlite.
 Do not use vermiculite.
 Also, do not use Kellogg Brand potting soil.

 Also for plants in containers, never use soil dug out of the garden, or Michigan swamp mud.

-Also, do not use Miracle Gro® brand bone meal, but any other brand of bone meal is OK.
-You can find the other brands at ACE hardware stores like "High Yield" or they can special order it for you.
+Also, do not use Miracle Gro® brand or Whitney Farms bone meal, but any other brand of bone meal is OK.
+You can find the other brands at ACE hardware or garden stores on the shelf like "High Yield" or "Jobes Organic" or they can special order those for you.

 Planting sweetgrass in the pots first, allow you to easily move them around the garden, until you find the perfect sun/shade conditions that the plants like best.